opbandit/calculon/README.md

 Game.by_day(:team_a_points => :sum, :team_b_points => :sum)
 ```

-Awesome.
+This will return an array of Game instances where team_a_points and team_b_points are the sums per hour (the attribute time_bucket will give you the name of each bucket).

 Now let's say you want to know the average yesterday where Team A scored more than 0 points:

 ```ruby
 Game.by_day(:team_a_points => :avg, :team_b_points => :avg).on(Date.yesterday).where('team_a_points > 0')